tensorflow/compression/docs/api_docs/python/tfc/ContinuousBatchedEntropyModel.md

 )
 </code></pre>

-Perturbs a tensor with (quantization) noise and estimates bitcost.
+Perturbs a tensor with (quantization) noise and estimates rate.

 <!-- Tabular view -->